Heath123/as-c-bind/README.md

 # as-c-bind
 Use C headers from AssemblyScript

 Note that this is currently in an early state and will have a lot of missing features, bugs and performance issues.
 It is also only tested on Linux.
+The code is also a mess and mixes JS and Python (as there aren't any good libclang bindings for JS that I can find).

 ## Dependencies